The Right Message at the Right Time (Updated for 2020 and COVID-19)

 With COVID-19 currently dominating the headlines, it's become increasingly tougher to break through the noise.
 Most of us have been bombarded with emails, ads, and posts from companies that want us to know that they "care about us during these uncertain times," when they haven't demonstrated an ounce of care in years.

 So how do you avoid being ignored or even worse pandering to your audience during times like these?

 It starts with gaining clarity on what value you provide so you can communicate that message to the right audience, at the right time.
 It's easy to see that the Chuck E. Cheese message is a part of a sound social strategy to engage with parents when they are most likely to plan a celebration for their little one.

 The right message: Happy birthday...how about a party?

 The right time: Within hours of a happy birthday post (especially early in the week)

 The right audience: Parents of young children

 For real estate investors looking to buy an off-market apartment building, you would start with the audience.
-Many assume this is the owner, but it could very well be lenders, brokers, CPAs, local government, estate attorneys and/or property managers.
+Many assume this is the owner, but it could very well be lenders, brokers, CPAs, local government, estate attorneys, and/or property managers.
 You can go directly to owners, but it may be tough to identify the right time and the sensitive circumstances driving the "right time" may cause owners to put up a wall.
-Going through a 3rd party to at least identify target owners may facilitate a more amicable interaction.
+Going through a 3rd party to identify target owners may facilitate a more amicable interaction.